 Michael Harrison Blues: A Fresh Take on “Everyday I Have the Blues”

-Michael Harrison Blues Just Dropped a Version of “Everyday I Have the Blues” That Actually Feels New
+Michael Harrison Blues Breathes New Life into “Everyday I Have the Blues”

 Let’s be real: “Everyday I Have the Blues” is one of those songs that has been covered to death.
 We’ve heard the big band versions, the slow-burn lounge versions, and the legends like B.B.
 King own it.
 So, when I heard Michael Harrison Blues was taking a swing at it, my first thought was: What else is there to say with this song?